Author: Arina Golosovskaya

 - Development team – total costs include timeline multiplied by a team’s hourly rate; hourly rate depends on team’s experience and geo-location.

-And, returning to complicated, customized apps: the greater the customization an app requires, the greater the unpredictability when determining price, the greater the cost to develop an AR app.
+And, returning to complicated, customized apps: the greater the customization an app requires, the greater the unpredictability when determining price, the greater Augmented Reality costs to integrate into an app.

 How do different project types affect how much AR apps cost?
 Let’s consider three cases.